joeoravec/sample-meeting-site/readme.md

 ## Project Description

-Completed through a subcontracting (client-of-a-client) arrangement, this project involved bringing the pages for the end client's annual meeting a little closer to better web practice with HTML5, CSS/SASS, web standards, and unobtrusive JavaScript.
+Completed through a subcontracting (client-of-a-client) arrangement, this project involved bringing the pages for the end client's annual meeting a little closer to better web practice with HTML5, CSS/SASS, web standards, and unobtrusive JavaScript. **The files included here are provided as samples of this standards-based coding practice** and are not intended to reflect my design direction (as all design choices were provided by the project head or by other parties).

  _(For clarity, I'll refer to my client as **project head** and the client's client as **end client**.)_